PaddleHQ/paddle-python-sdk/README.md

     print("There are no products to list")
     exit

+# No need to specifically iterate products.items, products itself is iterable
 for product in products:
     print(f"Product's id: {product.id}")
     # Your additional logic for using each product